Welsh Marches: The Marches in the Middle Ages

-The end of Marcher powers
+End of Marcher powers

 By the 16th century, many marcher lordships had passed into the hands of the crown, as the result of the accessions of Henry IV, who was previously Duke of Lancaster, and Edward IV, the heir of the Earls of March; of the attainder of other lords during the Wars of the Roses; and of other events.
 The crown was also directly responsible for the government of the Principality of Wales, which had its own institutions and was, like England, divided into counties.
-The jurisdiction of the remaining marcher lords was therefore seen as an anomaly, and their independence from the crown enabled criminals from England to evade justice by moving into the area and claiming "marcher liberties".
+The jurisdiction of the remaining marcher lords was therefore seen as an anomaly.

 Under the Laws in Wales Acts 1535–1542 introduced under Henry VIII, the jurisdiction of the marcher lords was abolished in 1536.
 The acts had the effect of annexing Wales with England and creating a single state and legal jurisdiction, commonly referred to as England and Wales.
 The powers of the marcher lordships were abolished, and their areas were organised into the new Welsh counties of Denbighshire, Montgomeryshire, Radnorshire, Brecknockshire, Monmouthshire, and Carmarthenshire.
 The counties of Pembrokeshire and Glamorgan were created by adding other districts to existing lordships.
 In place of assize courts of England, there were Courts of Great Sessions.
 These administered English law, in contrast with the marcher lordships, which had administered Welsh law for their Welsh subjects.
 Some lordships were added to adjoining English counties: Ludlow, Clun, Caus and part of Montgomery were incorporated into Shropshire; Wigmore, Huntington, Clifford and most of Ewyas were included in Herefordshire; and that part of Chepstow east of the River Wye was included in Gloucestershire.

 The Council of Wales, based at Ludlow Castle, was reconstituted as the Council of Wales and the Marches, with statutory responsibilities for the whole of Wales together with, initially, Cheshire, Shropshire, Herefordshire, Worcestershire and Gloucestershire.
 The City of Bristol was exempted in 1562, and Cheshire in 1569.

-The Council was eventually abolished in 1689, following the "Glorious Revolution" which overthrew James II (VII of Scotland) and established William III (William of Orange) as king.
+The council was eventually abolished in 1689.